-Typically, we find the letter of demand service extremely effective in either recovering our client’s money at the first instance or else prompting a resolution in the form of a payment arrangement or negotiated outcome.
+Typically, we find the letter of demand service extremely effective in either recovering our client’s money at the first instance or else promoting a resolution in the form of a payment arrangement or negotiated outcome.

 This is because receiving a letter from a reputable law firm is a signal of intent – the debtor will be made aware of the seriousness of the situation and in many cases will be wary of the threat of pending legal action.

-Our letter of demand will have extra ‘bite’; drafted by one of our experienced lawyers under the Woods and Day letterhead – it will undoubtedly provide the best chance of recovering your money without resorting to legal action.
+Our Letter of Demand will have extra ‘bite’; drafted by one of our experienced lawyers under the Woods and Day letterhead – it will undoubtedly provide the best chance of recovering your money without resorting to legal action.

 What if they ignore the letter or refuse to pay?

 However, often the debtor will ignore or fail to respond to our letter.
-At the expiry of the seven-day period we will liaise with our client and enquire as to whether the debt has been paid.
+At the expiry of the seven-day period, we will liaise with our client and enquire as to whether the debt has been paid.

 If you still haven’t been paid; we will seek instructions from our client to commence formal legal proceedings by filing a Statement of Claim in the Local Court of Sydney.

 A Statement of Claim is the equivalent of a formal document of demand – one that is actually filed in the Local Court.
 It is this step which commences formal legal proceedings.
 When you hear about people being “sued” – this will often be a reference to a Statement of Claim.